 The first challenge for this module is for students to build their own suspension bridge with cardboard, string, popsicle sticks, and masking tape, then test it by loading it with heavy metal washers or something similar.
 The final challenge is to download the included bridge construction software and design their own bridge.

-The challenge projects in both bundles are fabulous.
+The challenge projects in both courses are fabulous.
 Students are likely to really enjoy them.
-I recommend trying to have at least a couple of students working through these courses at the same time so that they can compete with some of their projects.
+I recommend trying to have at least a couple of students work through these courses at the same time so that they can compete with some of their projects.

-These course bundles are great for homeschoolers looking for ways to expand STEM education for junior and senior high students.
-Each bundle provides about 35 hours of learning so they might be used as components of science courses (about one school year quarter per bundle) or they might be used as elective courses (one-fourth credit per bundle).
+These courses are great for homeschoolers looking for ways to expand STEM (science, technology, engineering, and math) education for junior and senior high students.
+Each course provides about 30 hours of learning so they might be used as components of science courses (about one quarter of the school year per course) or as elective courses worth one-fourth credit each.